Matzefritz/HiWonder_MentorPi/README.md

 export ROS_DOMAIN_ID=10
 ```

+## About Standardization
+Most things in ROS2 are standardized.
+This means there probably is a "standard way" to expose, for example, a topic on which velocity requests can be made.
+For this specific task, the topic is called `/cmd_vel` and has the type `geometry_msgs/Twist`.
+This standard naming and typing is mostly adhered to in this workspace.
+This also allows, for example, easy integration with standard ROS2 packages like `slam_toolbox`.
+This package expects odometry information to be published on `/odom` and a laser scan published on `/scan`.
+Both of these, of course, also have an expected type.
+Because the `controller` package that exposes the `/odom` topic adheres to this standard and `ldrobot-lidar-ros2` almost adheres to this (only the topic name needs to be changed via the launch script), integration is fairly easy.
+All of this is to say, if you also adhere to the sometimes unwritten rules of standard naming and typing, you can make your life a lot easier.

 ## How To Start Development
 If you are ready to implement some code, here are some general tips and ideas to get you started.\
 * If you want to implement some functionality, it makes probably sense to organize it in a new package, with